-Individuals with ADHD may find Concerta or Adderall to be helpful anti-ADHD agents.
+Individuals with ADHD may find Concerta or Adderall to be helpful for managing their condition.
 Learn more about each of these CNS stimulants and how genetic testing for ADHD may help you determine which one is right for you.

 Concerta vs Adderall

-Adderall and Concerta are anti-ADHD agents that may be useful for helping treat children, adolescents, and adults with ADHD.
-The effectiveness and how each drug interacts with individuals depends on many factors including symptoms, dosage, body chemistry makeup, height, weight, other medications, and more.
+The effectiveness and how each drug interacts with individuals depends on many factors, including symptoms, dosage, body chemistry makeup, height, weight, other medications, and more.

 What is Concerta?